-Does a great broodmare have to start as a great racehorse?
-Or is a mare’s race record unimportant, especially in light of her pedigree?
+Does a great broodmare have to start as a great performer?
+Or is a mare’s record unimportant, especially in light of her pedigree?

 Dr. Ed Allred

 American Quarter Horse Hall of Famer Dr. Edward C. Allred is the sport’s all-time leading breeder and all-time leading owner, and has many times been the champion breeder and/or owner.
-In four decades of breeding, his program through mid-2016 had produced 1,379 winners and the earners of more than $17 million, including 89 stakes winners, world champion Quirky, and other champions He Looks Hot, Kingman Kid, Twelve and Forgive Him.
+In four decades of breeding, his program through mid-2018 had produced 1,713 winners and the earners of more than $58 million, including 178 stakes winners, world champion Quirky, and other champions He Looks Hot, Kingman Kid, Twelve and Forgive Him.